 My initial thoughts when approaching the first pages of Sustaining Your Practice, was that there are many exercises I have undertaken in a professional capacity beforehand.
-So it is entirely feasible that I could be efficient in working though exercises like writing an artist statement or building up a CV.
+So it is entirely feasible that I could be efficient in working though tasks such as writing an artist statement or building up a CV.
 In addition, having entered and been successful in professional awards and hold an Associateship in Fine Art with the British Institute of Professional Photography, I am used to presenting my work and receiving feedback.
-My experience in holding exhibitions and being published means I don’t have a sense of ambition to have my work realised in such a way as may be with other students.Read More
+My experience in holding exhibitions and being published means I don’t have a primary ambition to have my work realised in such a way as may be under different circumstances.Read More

 After concluding my theorisation in A3, I set about using A4 to bring this concept into the public space.
 This is not only an evolution of formations as a strategy, but also a return to A1, where I presented my notational impulses of photographing shadow patterns which I regard as a form of ephemeral street art.
 Even now I continue to make notations whenever inspired.
 Together with my approach to framing shadow patterns within a standardised form of A4 paper before returning a 1:1 scale rendering to its place of creation; a way of seeing has evolved both for interior and exterior spaces which is interconnected in its various forms.Read More

 Back in May I had the opportunity to finish my time up in Liverpool by putting into practice the theory for my BoW in the public space, before heading to my new pastures of Kuala Lumpur.
 While this wasn’t completely a now or never situation, my coming 6-12 months will be limited to the domestic space where I could, in theory continue with my formations strategy which is based upon working within the confines of home much like Uta Barth.
 In addition my accessibility to photo quality printing is not the same as what I had previously in my studio space, making the logistics of the process more inhibiting.